multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 INFO:utils:View this contract address in the MultiversX Devnet Explorer: https://devnet-explorer.multiversx.com/accounts/erd1qqqqqqqqqqqqq...
 ```

 This is because contract addresses are calculated from the deployer's address and their current account nonce.
 They are not random.
-So erdpy calculates the address beforehand and displays it in the terminal.
+So mxpy calculates the address beforehand and displays it in the terminal.
 Additionally, the deployed contract is always in the same shard as the deployer.

 ### Getting EGLD on devnet